 The opportunity to enhance secondary teacher certification programming brought Thomas R. Stretton Jr., Ed.D., to Cabrini College’s Education Department in 2002.

 In his years here, he has furthered his studies in secondary school co-curriculum, current issues in education, and curriculum design.

 “Cabrini is a fabulous place in which the faculty, staff, and administration are focused on creating a community that does indeed embody the College’s core values,” he says.

-Stretton teaches in the English and Education departments, and has served for the last six years as artistic director of the Cabrini College Theatre.
+Stretton teaches in the English and Education departments, and has served for the last eight years as artistic director of the Cabrini College Theatre.